awsdocs/amazon-efs-user-guide/doc_source/troubleshooting.md

 # Troubleshooting Amazon EFS<a name="troubleshooting"></a>

 Following, you can find information on how to troubleshoot issues for Amazon Elastic File System \(Amazon EFS\)\.
-For optimal performance and to avoid a variety of known NFS client bugs, we recommend a Linux kernel that is version 4\.0 or newer\.

 **Topics**
 + [Troubleshooting Amazon EFS: General Issues](#troubleshooting-efs-general)